ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 ### Procedure

-Procedure is a very ‘loose’ class (as in, it has got very few class variables), it more a grouping of functions.
+Procedure is a very _loose_ class (as in, it has got very few class variables), it more a grouping of functions.
 In general, Procedure implements degradation procedures as you would program them on a battery tester.
 There are three types of functions:

 ***Degradation experiments***
 - Cycle Age: continuously cycle a StorageUnit with the same cycle